shipth-is/cli/docs/game/ios/app.md

 #### Description

 Creates an App and BundleId in the Apple Developer Portal.
-If --gameId is not provided it will look in the current directory.

 #### Help Output